gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Should we just fail here? (we don't know that the conflict is fatal, things might still work)

-### Open Issues

-- Should we just fail here? (we don't know that the conflict is fatal, things might still work)

 # Milestone 3 - more flexible usage

 ## Story: Script plugins are able to use `plugins {}`